GIScience/openrouteservice/docs/run-instance/installation/running-with-docker.md

 4. `docker run` for ors versions >= 6.8.2

     You can specify the entire Docker command (that `docker compose` would run for you) if you need to change specific details.
 It is easier to modify the Docker compose file, but to test a specific setup you can run the following command.
-To use a diffrent version of openrouteservice, change the tag (after the colon) in the last line.
+To use a different version of openrouteservice, change the tag (after the colon) in the last line.

     ```shell
     # create directories for volumes to mount as local user